At Least 42 Dead After Days Of Violent Protests In Iraq

 The response to the protests has drawn international opprobrium, with Amnesty International accusing Baghdad of using "lethal and unnecessary force."

-The International Committee of the Red Cross has pointed to "increasingly violent clashes between demonstrators and security forces and warned that "firearms and live ammunition must only be used as a last resort."
+The International Committee of the Red Cross has pointed to "increasingly violent clashes" between demonstrators and security forces and warned that "firearms and live ammunition must only be used as a last resort."